robotian/fake_gps/README.md

 # fake_gps
-Calculate the X-Y translational displacement from a reference frame to a target frame, convert it to Longitude and Latitude values, and publish it as NavSatFix message topic.
+ROS2 node to calculate the X-Y translational displacement from a reference frame to a target frame, convert it to Longitude and Latitude values, and publish it as NavSatFix message topic.

 Coordinate System: WGS84